isaacnmm/pestpolicy-hugo2XX/content/posts/best-heat-gun-for-removing-paint/index.md

 Moreover, the product comes with an overhang loop for simple storage or point hanging when cooling the nozzle.

-Pros:
-- Powerful Furno 300 heat gun 1200W
-- Lightweight and nice ergonomic design
-- Simple start and a wide temperature range 750F to 1100F
-- Wide range of use (over 101 uses) from plastic to metallic paint removal
-- Has sidebar protectors and a corrosive resistant nozzle
-- Has a hanging loop and comfortable handle grip
-- Dual temperature settings (low and high)
-- Durable has a self-hardened plastic casing.
+Pros: - Powerful Furno 300 heat gun 1200W - Lightweight and nice ergonomic design - Simple start and a wide temperature range 750F to 1100F - Wide range of use (over 101 uses) from plastic to metallic paint removal - Has sidebar protectors and a corrosive resistant nozzle - Has a hanging loop and comfortable handle grip - Dual temperature settings (low and high) - Durable has a self-hardened plastic casing.

 - Impressive color and beautiful design - The dual fan speed and safe for use - Budget friendly and low maintenance

-Cons:
-- Addition accessories bought separately.
-- Not best for large projects paint removal
+Cons: - Addition accessories bought separately. - Not best for large projects paint removal

+> See Also: > Differences between Painting Vs. Staining Deck

 ###  [4.
 Mowis 1800W Heavy Duty Hot Air Shrink Heat Gun](https://www.amazon.com/dp/B07J5X5MZP/?tag=p-policy-20)